 After installation:

-/etc/restic/config.sh/usr/local/bin/restic-backup and /usr/local/bin/restic-restore/etc/profile.d/restic-aliases.shWith optional cron job (daily at 03:00):
+/etc/restic/config.sh/usr/local/bin/restic-backup, /usr/local/bin/restic-restore and /usr/local/bin/restic-inspect/etc/profile.d/restic-aliases.shWith optional cron job (daily at 03:00):

 sudo ./install.sh --cron